youngboy/engine-docs/source/setup-node.md

 });
 ```

-Where `APP_PORT` is the port your app is now listening on and `ENGINE_PORT` is the port on which Engine proxy will listen. i.e If your application was originally listening on `3000` you would set `ENGINE_PORT` to be `3000` and `APP_PORT` to be a different port, say `3001` as an example and modify your app server to listen on this port.
+Where `APP_PORT` is the port your app is now listening on and `ENGINE_PORT` is the port on which the Engine proxy will listen.
+If your application was originally listening on `3000` you would set `ENGINE_PORT` to be `3000` and `APP_PORT` to be a different port, say `3001`.
+Modify your app server to listen on this port.

 In the case of `express`, you can configure your app's listen port (`APP_PORT`) like so: